NativeScript/docs-v7/start/quick-setup.md

 > **NOTE**:
 > * You may be asked two questions during the installation—_Do you want to visit the official documentation?_, and _Do you want to run the setup script?_ Go ahead and answer “No” to both questions for now as we’ll cover the documentation and scripts momentarily.
 > * If you’re on OS X and receive an EACCES error, you either need to rerun the previous command with `sudo`—that is, `sudo npm install -g nativescript`—or take a moment to [fix your npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) so that you don’t need admin rights to globally install npm packages.
+> * nativescript CLI will try detecting your mobile platform SDKs and configure itself against these.
+If you're seetting up brand new system, consider installing all mobile SDKs prior NativeScript installation.

 After completing the setup you should have two commands available from your terminal or command prompt: `tns`—which is short for <b>T</b>elerik <b>N</b>ative<b>S</b>cript—and `nativescript`.
 The two commands are equivalent, so we'll stick with the shorter `tns`.